 Growing Your Organizing Business in Phases

 As the great marketer Napoleon Hill once said, “If you fail to plan, you plan to fail.”
-Planning your new professional organizing business will be a very important step for your success.
+Planning your new professional organizing business will be a crucial step for your success.

 Let’s take a look at some of the things you’ll need to consider when planning to make your organizing passion into a business.

-Disclosure: This site contains affiliate links of products and services I have purchased and used for my business.
-If you decide to use one of the products or services listed on this site I’ll receive a small commission at no additional cost to you.
+Disclosure: This site contains affiliate links to products and services I have purchased and used for my business.
+If you decide to use one of the products or services listed on this site, I’ll receive a small commission at no additional cost to you.

 1. Your Available Time